-We are currently home to three Eurasian or Common Cranes.
-A male Hugh, female Leela and their newly hatched chick which will be sexed and named in the coming weeks.
+We are currently home to two Eurasian or Common Cranes.
+A male, Hugh, and a female, Leela.

 Our Eurasian cranes can be seen in the enclosure behind the Visitor Centre.